magic-ike/leanfolio/README.md

 - Click **Show Client Secret**.

-- You now have the Client ID and Client Secret.
+- You should now see the Client ID and Client Secret.
 Save these for later.

 - Click **Edit Settings**.